tylermcinnes/long-read-assembly-one-day/docs/pages/day0_intro.md

     <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/intro/Assembly_Workflow.svg?raw=true" width="750"/>
 </p>

-On day one, we will learn about the type of data that goes into current assemblers.
-On day two, we will use two of the most popular and powerful assemblers currently available.
-And on day three, we will take a look at the assemblies to assess their quality and see what we can do with them.
+Today we will learn about the type of data that goes into current assemblers, we will use two of the most popular and powerful assemblers currently available, and finally, we will take a look at the assemblies to assess their quality and see what we can do with them.